 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 But if you’re looking for ways to make your name unique without changing it completely, try using different spellings, coming up with synonyms, rearranging the words, adding prefixes or suffixes, or adding/removing words.
 This way, you won’t have to scrap your name completely if it’s unavailable.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Maine, you can proceed to reserve it and use it on your Certificate of Formation.

 To protect your LLC name while you prepare to start your business, you can file a name reservation.
 Reserving a business name costs $20 and will hold your name for 120 days.
 Or, if you’re ready to start your business right away, you can use that name on your Certificate of Formation, which will automatically register it.